mariyahaider100/Waste-detection-using-YOLOE/README.md

 - If inference is slow, try installing a CUDA-enabled `torch` build and run on GPU.
 - If detections are poor, consider fine-tuning the model with additional annotated waste images or improving pre/post-processing (NMS thresholds, image scaling).

-## Extending the project

-- Add a `requirements.txt` with the exact package versions you used for reproducibility.
-- Add example images and a `results/` folder with sample outputs (`results/example1.jpg`, etc.).
-- Add a small script `run_inference.py` that wraps the notebook logic for CLI usage and batch processing.

-## Credits & License

-This project was built as a demonstration of object detection for waste/litter using a YOLOE-style model.
-If you reuse code or models from other sources, please follow their licenses and give appropriate attribution.

-If you want, I can:
-- generate a `requirements.txt` listing the packages used,
-- add a small CLI script (`run_inference.py`) to run on image folders,
-- or prepare a `results/` sample image and include it in the repo.

----
-File created: `README.md`